ga-wdi-remote/html-css-hw-selectors/readme.md

   - All visited links should be colored pink
   - Remove the last div's background color, and use a border of your choice instead
   - Bold every 3rd `span` tag

+#### Super Reach Goal
+- Create a new `css` file called `no_class.css`
+- Link it up to your `index.html` and comment out the link to `style.css`
+- Remove both classes in `index.html` (ie. "class="appetizers-container" and class="entrees-container")
+- In `look_ma_no_class.css` work through the specs again, and see if you can use ONLY selectors to style your page without the help of classes.
+- Change the 2nd and 3rd div backgrounds to darkblue

 ## Submitting Your Work